 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-If you are looking for other fun Halloween treat ideas, you might like these Easy Candy Apples which are a great Autumn and Halloween treat.
+If you are looking for other fun Halloween sweet treat ideas, you might like these Easy Candy Apples which are a great Autumn and Halloween treat to get into the Halloween spirit.